MatiasGrob/MatiasGrob/README.md

 ## Companions Breweries Analysis (MBA - Data Analysis Course)

-- Analyzed data from Companion's Breweries to develop a prediction equation for revenue in the following year.
+- Analyzed data from Companion's Breweries to develop a prediction equation through multiple regression for revenue in the following year.
 - Evaluated potential site acquisitions, Site A and Site B, based on predictive modeling and historical data.
 - Provided recommendations for site selection and considerations for future data collection.